amlandas-in/churnscope-customer-retention-analysis/README.md

 # 📊 Customer Churn Analysis Dashboard
+A data driven analytics project using Excel and Tableau to analyze customer churn, segment behavior, and key drivers of customer retention.

+---

 ## 📘 Project Overview

 Customer churn is a major challenge for subscription businesses.
 This project explores who is leaving and why by analyzing tenure, plan types, customer categories and business stages.
 The goal is to understand the factors driving churn and highlight where retention efforts can have the most impact.

 Excel was used for data preparation, and Tableau was used to build an interactive dashboard that turns raw data into clear insights for better decision making.

+---

 ## 🔍 Key Insights